Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 <details>

-<summary>Learn about persistent volumes</summary>
+<summary>Learn more: Why use a persistent volume?</summary>

-***(WIP - experimenting)***

-#### Where the manager saves its data

-The manager saves data ***(how best to describe it?)*** in a database in the root volume of its server instance.
-This data persists if you shut down, restart, or snapshot and relaunch the manager instance.
+The manager instance runs in a container and saves its configuration data in a database in the root volume of the instance.
+This data persists if you shut down, restart, or snapshot and relaunch the instance.

+But a persistent volume stores data for a containerized application beyond the lifetime of the container, pod, or node in which it runs.

+#### Without a persistent volume

-If the manager's container, pod, or node ***(server?)*** crashes or terminiates, you lose the data.
-You can redeploy a new manager instance, but...
+If the container, pod, or node crashes or terminiates, you lose the manager's configuration data.
+You can deploy a new manager instance, but not to the same state as the one that was lost.

-#### How a persistant volume can help
+#### With a persistent volume

-A persistent volume stores data for a containerized application, like the manager, beyond the lifetime of the container, pod, or node in which it runs.
-If the manager's container, pod, or node crashes or terminates, you can redeploy the manager and restore it to its previous state.
+If the container, pod, or node crashes or terminates, and the manager's configuration data is stored in a persisent volume, you can deploy a new manager instance that has the same configuration as the one that was lost.

 #### Example

-***(Can you create a persistent volume after you initially deploy the manager?)***

-1. When installing the manager, you select... `UsePersistentVolume` set as **New** and `PersistentVolumeDeletionPolicy` set as **Retain** in the CloudFormation template.
+1. Deploy the manager, and include these parameters:
+   - `UsePersistentVolume`: **New**
+   - `PersistentVolumeDeletionPolicy`: **Retain**
-2. After creating the stack, on the....
-In the stack outputs, note the volume-id for future use.
+3. After you create the stack, on the **Outputs** tab, note the `volume-id`.
-3. You use the manager instance, but then it terminates.
+4. Use AI Unlimited.
-4. You deploy the manage again, including these paramter settings:
+5. If the manager instance is lost, deploy the manager again, and include these parameters:
-    * `UsePersistentVolume` set as **New**
-    * `PersistentVolumeDeletionPolicy` set as **Retain**
-    * `ExistingPersistentVolumeId` set to the volume-id from the previous deployment

-You can relaunch the template with the same configuration whenever you need to recreate the instance with the earlier data.
+   - `UsePersistentVolume`: **New**
+   - `PersistentVolumeDeletionPolicy`: **Retain**
+   - `ExistingPersistentVolumeId`: the value you noted in step 2

+ The new manager instance has the same configuration as the one that was lost.

 </details>